pegros/PEG_LIST/help/sfpegActionUtilityCmp.md

 ### **closeTabs** Action Type

-The **closeTabs** action type enables to launch a Lightning Flow within a popup (instead of a tab) leveraging the standard [workspace API](https://developer.salesforce.com/docs/component-library/bundle/lightning:workspaceAPI/documentation).
+The **closeTabs** action type enables to close multiple tabs at once within a console application thanks to the [workspace API](https://developer.salesforce.com/docs/component-library/bundle/lightning:workspaceAPI/documentation).

 This is a typical utility bar menu action, two options being available: